jch3xyz/Rae-Egg-Ultrasound/README.md

 ###

 It will open in perform mode.
-The program may take a few seconds the motion tracking to kick in
+The program may take a few seconds for the motion tracking to kick in

 ###